-Marnix Lam is a consultant for BTG International and Terumo.
-Maarten Smits has served as a speaker for SirTex and Terumo.
+MGEHL is a consultant for BTG International and Terumo.

+MLJS has served as a speaker for SirTex and Terumo.

 The Department of Radiology and Nuclear Medicine of the UMC Utrecht receives royalties and research support from Quirem Medical.

+No other potential conflicts of interest relevant to this article exists.

-This work was supported in part by a research grant from Siemens Medical Solutions (Hugo de Jong) and has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement 646734; Hugo de Jong).
-This work has been partially supported by the ENEN+ project, which received funding from the Euratom Research and Training Work Programme (2016-2017-1 #755576; Remco Bastiaannet).
-No other potential conflict of interest relevant to this article was reported.
+This work was supported in part by a research grant from Siemens Medical Solutions (HWAMdJ).

+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No [646734]) (HWAMdJ).

-KEY POINTS
+This work has been partially supported by the ENEN+ project that has received funding from the Euratom research and training work programme 2016 - 2017 - 1 #755576 (RB).

+KEYPOINTS

+Question

-QUESTION: What is the relation between absorbed tumor dose and response after radioembolization with Ho-microspheres?
+What is the relation between absorbed tumor dose and response after radioembolization with holmium-166-microspheres?